Robert Browning: Marriage

 In 1845, Browning met the poet Elizabeth Barrett, six years his senior, who lived as a semi-invalid in her father's house in Wimpole Street, London.
 They began regularly corresponding and gradually a romance developed between them, leading to their marriage and journey to Italy (for Elizabeth's health) on 12 September 1846.
 The marriage was initially secret because Elizabeth's domineering father disapproved of marriage for any of his children.
 Mr. Barrett disinherited Elizabeth, as he did each of his children who married: "The Mrs. Browning of popular imagination was a sweet, innocent young woman who suffered endless cruelties at the hands of a tyrannical papa but who nonetheless had the good fortune to fall in love with a dashing and handsome poet named Robert Browning."
 At her husband's insistence, the second edition of Elizabeth's Poems included her love sonnets.
 The book increased her popularity and high critical regard, cementing her position as an eminent Victorian poet.
 Upon William Wordsworth's death in 1850, she was a serious contender to become Poet Laureate, the position eventually going to Tennyson.

 From the time of their marriage and until Elizabeth's death, the Brownings lived in Italy, residing first in Pisa, and then, within a year, finding an apartment in Florence at Casa Guidi (now a museum to their memory).
 Their only child, Robert Wiedemann Barrett Browning, nicknamed "Penini" or "Pen", was born in 1849.
 In these years Browning was fascinated by, and learned from, the art and atmosphere of Italy.
 He would, in later life, describe Italy as his university.
 As Elizabeth had inherited money of her own, the couple were reasonably comfortable in Italy, and their relationship together was happy.
-However, the literary assault on Browning's work did not let up and he was critically dismissed further, by patrician writers such as Charles Kingsley, for the desertion of England for foreign lands.
+However, the literary assault on Browning's work did not let up and he was critically dismissed further, by patrician writers such as Charles Kingsley, for deserting England.

 Political views

-Browning identified as a Liberal, supported the emancipation of women, and opposed slavery, expressing sympathy for the North in the American Civil War.
+Browning identified as a liberal, supported the emancipation of women, and opposed slavery, expressing sympathy for the North in the American Civil War.
 Later in life, he even championed animal rights in several poems attacking vivisection.
 He was also a stalwart opponent of anti-Semitism, leading to speculation that Browning himself was Jewish.
 In 1877 he wrote a poem explaining "Why I am a Liberal" in which he declared: "Who then dares hold – emancipated thus / His fellow shall continue bound?
 Not I." Critical attention to Browning's politics has, in general, been sparse.
 Isobel Armstrong's writing on dramatic monologues, as well as more recent work on the influence of Coriolanus on Browning's politics, has attempted to situate the poet's political sensibility at the centre of his practice.